Improve your chances of Home Loan

 It is extremely hard for any home buyer to obtain 100% finance for the purchase of a property from a lender.
 Most lenders require home loan applicants to place a deposit of at least 10% of the value of the property.
 People with not particularly good credit history may be required to put down as much as 30% of the property value.
 In general, the larger the deposit is, the higher your chances of approval are.
 This is because there is a lower risk for the lender when you take out a smaller loan amount.
 You should definitely try to save as much money as possible to put down on the property.

 The lender will run a credit check on you to find out whether you have defaulted on loans in the past and whether you have judgements against your name.
 The lender will also look into your current credit accounts and check how well they are served.
 In order to boost your chances of approval, you have to pay all your bills on time.
 If you have had some credit problems in the past you should be able to provide a valid explanation for your inability to repay debt.

 Home loan applicants who have been employed continuously for the past 3 years have high chances of approval compared to others.
 If you have been working for the same employer during this time, your chances will be even better.

 Are you self-employed?

 If you are self-employed, your income is considered to be less secure.
-Indeed, the profit of entrepreneurs is subject to considerable fluctuations due to the chances in the economic conditions.
+Indeed, the profit of entrepreneurs is subject to considerable fluctuations due to the changes in the economic conditions.
 For this reason, lenders are more cautious about approving such individuals.

 If you are self-employed, you must provide financial statements for the past two or three years to prove your income.
 It is best if you have sufficient funds in your bank account to make mortgage payments for at least three months.
-You can also consider investing in a low-risk security with a steady monthly income for backing up your loan payments.
+You can also consider investing in low-risk security with a steady monthly income for backing up your loan payments.